The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

 In Section~\ref{sec:initial} we will motivate an initial density $\hat f=\hat\Psi \hat{\bar f}\hat \Psi^*$ as a local grand canonical Gibbs density, where $\bar f$ is diagonal, with the local temperature and chemical potential determined by the macroscopic density and energy.
-That is, $\hat f$ is diagonalized be the same transformation as $\hat H$.
-These traces can be then written as
+That is, $\hat f$ is diagonalized by the same transformation as $\hat H$.
+The traces in the quantum conservation laws \eqref{qm_mass_cons_1} \eqref{qm_momentum} and \eqref{qm_energy} can then be written as